by Nachman Mayzel

 Of the various statements by Jacob Dinezon in defense of the Yiddish language, which was persecuted and demeaned in earlier times, let me share at least one, which Zalman Reyzen includes in his Leksikon (Biographical Dictionary), Vilna, 1928, p.
-1: “When Dr. S. T. Skomorovski turned to H. Graetz for permission to translate his Popular History of the Jews into Yiddish, the famous historian replied with a refusal that sullied the Yiddish language, J. Dinezon forcefully and bravely came out with an article titled ‘Prof. Graetz and the Yiddish Jargon, or, Who Needs to be Embarrassed by Whom?’
+1: “When Dr. S. T. Skomorovski turned to H. Graetz for permission to translate his popular history of the Jews into Yiddish, the famous historian replied with a refusal that sullied the Yiddish language, J. Dinezon forcefully and bravely came out with an article titled ‘Prof. Graetz and the Yiddish Jargon, or, Who Needs to be Embarrassed by Whom?’
 (Supplement to Yudishes folks-blat (Jewish Jewish People’s Newspaper), 1888, p.
 2.)
-He defended the Yiddish language with a slew of arguments and was also not afraid to attack Graetz as a historian, who in his History generally disregarded the Russian Jews (pp. 702-703).”
+He defended the Yiddish language with a slew of arguments and was also not afraid to attack Graetz as a historian, who, in his history, generally disregarded the Russian Jews (pp. 702-703).”

 Jacob Dinezon also distinguished himself in his time with his pure Yiddish language, which completely avoided Germanisms.
 That placed him in a special position in the growing Yiddish literature of the time.
-Aside from his popular novels and stories, Jacob Dinezon also wrote fine articles about the role of Yiddish literature and bold memoirs.
+Besides his popular novels and stories, Jacob Dinezon also wrote fine articles about the role of Yiddish literature and bold memoirs.
 In addition, he translated and popularized Graetz’s History of the Jewish People and the first volume of his World History.